evansbenj/BIO722.md/5_genotyping.md

 This should finish quickly because we are working with small subsets of the data.

 Because we are working with such a small (subsetted) dataset, your bam files have only very few reads that mapped to your chromosome and they are at very low depth.
 At this point, let's work with files I made earlier using the complete dataset.
-Please make a symbolic link to this file like this:
+Please make a symbolic link to thes files like this:

 ```
+ln -s /scratch/Bio722_BJE/chr1_only.recode.vcf.gz
+ln -s /scratch/Bio722_BJE/chr2_only.recode.vcf.gz
-ln -s /scratch/Bio722_BJE/Example_chr19_macaque.vcf.gz
+ln -s /scratch/Bio722_BJE/chrX_only.recode.vcf.gz
 ```

 And now check out this file like this:

 ```
-zmore Example_chr19_macaque.vcf.gz
+zmore chr1_only.recode.vcf.gz

 ```

-Here you need to use `zmore` instead of `more` because the file is compressed (gzipped).
+Here you need to use `zmore` instead of `more` because the file are compressed (gzipped).

 You can also check the header and the first few lines like this:
 ```
-zcat Example_chr19_macaque.vcf.gz | grep '#CHR' -A 3
+zcat chr1_only.recode.vcf.gz | grep '#CHR' -A 3
 ```
+This will give you the main comment line (which always begins with #CHR in vcf files) plus 3 lines of data that follow (-A 3).